Table of Contents

 However, the disadvantages of franchising include:

-- higher upfront costs obtaining trade marks, and developing tested business procedures and the operations manuals;
+- higher upfront costs for obtaining trademarks and developing tested business procedures and operations manuals;

 - the franchisor only receives a percentage of the franchisee’s revenue;